nigelhorne/CGI-ACL/README.md

 - ip (required)

     A string containing an IPv4 address, an IPv6 address, or a CIDR block (e.g. `10.0.0.0/8`).
-The value is stored verbatim; invalid addresses will be silently ignored during lookup.
+The format is validated before storage;
+    syntactically invalid values are rejected with a carp warning and the object is returned unchanged.

 ### RETURNS